-The fashion industry is the second-largest polluter in the world behind the oil industry.
+The fashion industry is one of the largest polluters in the world.
 It's responsible for huge carbon emissions, pollution, and waste.

 Americans alone generated more than 16.9 million tons of textile waste in 2017.
 That number is 10 times bigger than in 1960 and has doubled over the last 20 years.

 The United States recycled only 15.2% of all textile waste in 2017.
 Most used clothing and other textiles ended up in landfills to decompose or be incinerated.

 Luckily, wearing second-hand clothes can help sustainable fashion.
 There is an enormous advantage to thrifting.
 It has a hugely positive social and environmental impact.

 Since it reduces the demand for new garment manufacturing, wearing second-hand clothes is an amazing way to decrease energy and water consumption in the textile and apparel industry.

 "The reuse and recycling of the exported textiles leads to annual net savings of around 190 000 tonnes CO2 equivalent of greenhouse gases and offset 70 million cubic meters of water use by offsetting production of new textiles/materials."

 - David Watson, Environmental Analyst, in the Exports of Nordic Used Textiles Study